 Flood alerts may be issued before a flood warning for properties located within a Flood Alert Area (FAA) to provide advance notice of the possibility of flooding.
 A flood alert may be issued when there is less confidence that flooding will occur in a FWA.
 The site is not located within a FAA.

-Based on available information, safe access and escape routes would likely be achievable via Thorncliffe Road to the north of the site or via Warren Lane to the southwest of the site.
+Based on available information, safe access and escape routes would likely be achievable via Lodge Moor Road to the north of the site during a fluvial flood event.

 2.5 Observations, mitigation options and site suitability - fluvial